-1. A description of the physical boundaries and size of the service area, including identification of sites where services are delivered by the CCBHC, including through DCOs.

-- 2. Information about the prevalence of mental health and substance use conditions and related needs in the service area, such as suicide rates and overdose. - 3.
-Economic factors and social determinants of health affecting the population's access to health services, such as percentage of the population with incomes below the poverty level, access to transportation, nutrition, and stable housing. - 4.
-Cultures and languages of the populations residing in the service area. - 5.
-The identification of the underserved population(s) within the service area. - 6.
-A description of how the staffing plan does and/or will address findings. - 7.
-Plans to update the CNA every three years. - 8.
-Input about: - Cultural, linguistic, physical health, and behavioral health treatment needs. - Evidence-based practices and behavioral health crisis services. - Access and availability of CCBHC services including days, times, locations, and telehealth options. - Potential barriers to care such as geographic barriers, transportation challenges, economic hardship, lack of culturally responsive services and workforce shortages.
+- 1. A description of the physical boundaries and size of the service area, including identification of sites where services are delivered by the CCBHC, including through DCOs. - 2.
+Information about the prevalence of mental health and substance use conditions and related needs in the service area, such as suicide rates and overdose. - 3.
+Information about the number and types of services provided in the service area - 4.
+Economic factors and social determinants of health affecting the population's access to health services, such as percentage of the population with incomes below the poverty level, access to transportation, nutrition, and stable housing. - 5.
+Cultures and languages of the populations residing in the service area. - 6.
+The identification of the underserved population(s) within the service area. - 7.
+A description of how the staffing plan does and/or will address the findings. - 8.
+Plans to update the CNA every three years. - 9.
+Input about: - Cultural, linguistic, physical health, and behavioral health treatment needs. - Evidence-based practices and behavioral health crisis services. - Access and availability of CCBHC services including days, times, and locations and telehealth options. - Potential barriers to care such as geographic barriers, transportation challenges, economic hardship, lack of culturally responsive services and workforce shortages.